- enhanced cleaning

 - use one-way systems where this is possible

 The circulation of air (ventilation/air conditioning) can reduce the risk of spreading COVID-19.
-However, this must be in addition to other protective measures such as physical distancing, enhanced hygiene regime.
+However, this must be in addition to other protective measures such as requiring the use of face coverings and enhanced hygiene regime.
 The following measures should be considered:

 - opening windows (or doors) at opposite sides of a building and keeping internal doors open to allow a cross flow of ventilation